knifeayumu/Extension-WebpackTemplate/README.md

-# Extension-ReactTemplate
+# Extension-WebpackTemplate

-Template repository for SillyTavern extensions using React and Webpack.
+Template repository for SillyTavern extensions using TypeScript and Webpack (no React).

 ## How to use